Thank you Writer’s Block. I appreciate you.

 My good friend Angie is also a writer.
 She’s working on a book as well.
 We’re both mothers, wives, daughters, friends, the list could go on.
 We’re both intriguing women with interesting stories to share.
 We get one another.
 And oftentimes, we experience certain phases simultaneously.

-Recently, during one of our quick “Let me check on my chic” text sessions, I find out that we were both struggling with the words.
+Recently, during one of our quick “Let me check on my chic” text sessions, I found out that we were both struggling with the words.
 Our conversation went like this:

 Me: Yes, some things you just can’t force.
 And Yay!
 I’m so glad to hear that.
 I’ve hit a speed bump here myself recently.
 But I have to believe that happens for a reason.